macacajs/macacajs.github.io/_i18n/en/datahub.md

 ---

-## Continuous
+## a Comprehensive Solution
 DataHub is born to solving the lifecycle needs of mock/testing data of project development, from development, testing, staging to final production.
 Developers and test engineers use DataHub to manage their mock/testing data.

 <img src="//wx4.sinaimg.cn/large/6d308bd9gy1fokqvum2gsj20s10l70vh.jpg" style="width: 80%;" />

-## Decentration
+## Decentralization
 DataHub is flexible with how and where mock/testing data is stored.
 If you just start to develop your project, you can use your an instance of Datahub on your local machine to manage your testing/mock data.
 Datahub also manage your mock data version for you, along with your project version.
 In the meanwhile, you can choose sync your local mock/testing data with a remote Datahub server to meet your needs.

 <img src="//wx3.sinaimg.cn/large/6d308bd9gy1fokxgydf80j20np0cr0ts.jpg" style="width: 80%;" />

-## Data Flow
+## Data Flow Direction Management

-DataHub control data flow to migrate your project's data.
+DataHub provides the feature that controls data flow direction to make sure you will always get the latest.

 <img src="//wx1.sinaimg.cn/large/6d308bd9gy1fokxgywfajj20mx0g0wfj.jpg" style="width: 80%;" />

-## Consistent between API Document and Mock Data
+## Consistency Between API Document and Mock Data
 Datahub also has the feature that generates an API interface document, based on your mock/testing data.
 It will helps to keep your API document up to date and in consistent with your mock data.

 <img src="https://wx2.sinaimg.cn/large/6d308bd9gy1fpbmdx2whdj21kw13a7fa.jpg" width="80%" />